Phoenix Mandatory Sentencing Scheme Attorney

-Third, and perhaps the most egregious area of mandatory sentencing involves that of sex crimes and "dangerous crimes against children".
-The crime of sexual assault, commonly known as rape, caries a mandatory minimum of 5 years, a presumptive term of 7.5 years and a maximum of 14 years in prison.
-The term of imprisonment is commonly known as "flat time", which means that one must serve this sentence day for day with no early release.
-However, the most severe portion of the mandatory sentencing laws concerns "dangerous crimes against children".
-A person convicted of Child Molestation, which includes direct or in-direct touching of the genitalia (including over the clothing) is required to serve a flat time sentence with a minimum of 10 years, a presumptive term of 17 years, and a maximum of 24 years in prison with no early release.
-Sexual conduct with a minor, which requires some sexual act or "penetration", is required to serve a minimum of 13 years, a presumptive of 20 years, and a maximum of 27 flat years in prison with no early release.
+The third and perhaps the most egregious area of mandatory sentencing involves that of sex crimes and dangerous crimes against children.
+The crime of sexual assault, commonly known as rape, carries a mandatory minimum of five years, a presumptive term of seven years and a maximum of 14 years in prison.
+The term of imprisonment is commonly known as “flat time,” which means that one must serve this sentence day-for-day with no early release.
+However, the most severe portion of the mandatory sentencing laws concerns “dangerous crimes against children.”
+A person convicted of child molestation, which includes direct or indirect touching of the genitalia (including over the clothing) is required to serve a flat-time sentence with a minimum of 10 years, a presumptive term of 17 years, and a maximum of 24 years in prison with no early release.
+Sexual conduct with a minor, which requires some sexual act or “penetration,” carries a minimum term of 13 years, a presumptive term of 20 years and a maximum term of 27 flat years in prison with no early release.

-Additionally, the Federal sentencing system is very complicated.
-In 1984 the United States Congress passed the Federal Sentencing Act, which provided for a complicated set of formulas resulting in a sentencing guideline for the United States District Court when faced with a defendant who has either pled guilty or been found guilty at trial of Federal offenses.
-Simply stated, the Federal sentencing guidelines provide mathematical formulas for determining a category for each defendant.
-In turn, the category sets forth the range of months which the guidelines recommend.
+In 1984 the United States Congress passed the Federal Sentencing Act, which provided for a complicated set of formulas resulting in a sentencing guideline for the United States District Court when faced with a defendant who has either pled guilty or been found guilty at trial of federal offenses.
+Simply stated, the federal sentencing guidelines provide mathematical formulas for determining a category for each defendant.
+In turn, the category sets forth the range of months that the guidelines recommend.
 Certain factors permit additions or subtractions from the range of sentencing if they are factually present.
 Finally, there are reasons set forth in the sentencing code to permit a United States District Judge to depart from the sentencing guidelines, either downward or upward, when determining the sentence for a particular defendant.

-If you have been charged with a felony that could subject you to the Arizona Mandatory Sentencing Laws, or Federal Sentencing Guidelines, your Criminal Defense Lawyer must have the experience it takes to challenge the State's or Federal Government's evidence against you.
+If you have been charged with a felony that could subject you to the Arizona Mandatory Sentencing Laws, or Federal Sentencing Guidelines, your Criminal Defense Lawyer must have the experience it takes to challenge the state or federal government’s evidence against you.